refractionPOINT/lce_doc/docs/net.md

 ### Troubleshooting

-It is sometimes useful to see the list of policies that currentlyapply to a given sensor.
+It is sometimes useful to see the list of policies that currently apply to a given sensor.
 To do this you may use one of the following:

 * REST endpoint: `/net/policy/applicable/SID`